 How to Measure Your Boat

-Obtain the accurate length of your boat by measuring from the bow tip, and go to the stern’s centre.
-You should be sure to include within your measurements the pulpits of the bow, any swimming platforms, the brackets of the motor, and the motor lengths, with the out drives raised.
+When measuring, start from the bow tip and go to the stern’s centre.
+Include within your measurements the pulpits of the bow, swimming platforms, motor brackets, motor length and any outdrives raised.

 To measure the boat’s height, measure from the keep bottom to the highest part of the boat that won’t be removed for transport.

 To measure the beam, start from the widest point of the boat and be sure to include the rub-rail in your measurements.